 Amir Albazi breakdown

-Kyoji Horiguchi is back in the UFC after nearly a decade away, and he's jumping straight into deep water against Amir Albazi.
+Kyoji Horiguchi is back in the UFC after nearly a decade away, and he's jumping straight into deep water against Amir Albazi in the co-main event at UFC Vegas 113 on February 7.
 Horiguchi just submitted Tagir Ulanbekov with a rear naked choke back in November, looking sharp as hell in his return.
 Meanwhile, Albazi is coming off a tough loss to Brandon Moreno in November 2024, dropping a unanimous decision after five hard rounds.
 That's his first L in the UFC, and you know he's hungry to bounce back.
 Here's the thing about Horiguchi.
+He's not some washed vet looking for one last payday.

 If this hits the ground in rounds two or three, someone's getting choked out.